DeveloperLx/LxThroughPointsBezier/README.md

         You must wrap CGPoint struct to NSValue object, and give at least 1 point for drawing the curve.
 License
 -----------
-        AFNetworking is available under the Apache License 2.0.
+        LxThroughPointsBezier is available under the Apache License 2.0.
 See the LICENSE file for more info.